neverfap-deluxe/nfd-api/content/summary/_index.md

 Awareness, Calmness and Ambition.

-If you have all three of these areas in your life under control then you will be in balance and you won't struggle with urges or doubt or the common effects of Unhealthy Coping Mechanisms.
+If you have all three of these areas in your life under control then you will be in balance and you won't struggle with urges or doubt or the common side-effects of Unhealthy Coping Mechanisms.

 Most addicts however struggle with at least one or two of these categories, and those areas will be the key focus of your recovery.